pdf-raku/PDF-Grammar-raku/README.md

 type | UInt | Index entry type: 0 - free, 1 - inuse, 2 - stream object
 version | Rat | The PDF / FDF version number, parsed from the header

+## See also

+- [PDF-Tools](https://github.com/p6-pdf/perl6-PDF-Tools) - extends this module, providing additional functions for PDF manipulation, including compression and the reading and writing of PDF data.